 Having a multi-cloud strategy helps organizations from over-relying on a single vendor.
-Such a strategy can help organizations to leverage advantages offered by several service providers.
+Such a strategy can help organizations to leverage the advantages offered by several service providers.
 Relying on a single cloud provider can enhance your operating risk as chances of services being coming down are very high due to their incompetence, disasters, etc. A multi-cloud strategy offers you several best-of-breed solutions.

 2) Better Performance

-A multi-cloud approach empowers organizations to maximize their performance by improving the response time and reducing downtime.
+A multi-cloud approach empowers organizations to maximize their performance by improving response time and reducing downtime.
 The multi-cloud approach allows organizations to select cloud providers irrespective of their operating zone or geographic limits.
 This can enable you to provide uninterrupted services, as you can access your data from anywhere.

 As a business grows so does its data and applications.
 The multi-cloud approach can enable enterprises to scale their existing cloud space depending on their storage and computation requirements.
 This enables you to save a significant amount of costs as you follow a ‘pay-as-you-go’ model.